Kandeel4411/peam-backend/README.md

 ```

-if you want to be able to reload server on any code changes without having to run `make build` everytime then you could change the [Makefile](Makefile)'s `COMPOSE_FILE` variable to the following instead:
+if you want to be able to reload server on any code changes without having to run `make build` every time then you could change the [Makefile](Makefile)'s `COMPOSE_FILE` variable to the following instead:

 ```bash
 COMPOSE_FILE := "docker-compose.dev.yml"